bb-hajirah/COMP2113-Group-3-COBRA/README.md

 **Compilation and Execution Instructions**: To play the game follow these simple steps:
 1. Compile the game by typing: `make`
 2. To start the game, enter:`./COBRA++`.
 That's it!
-3. (Optional) If you prefer to compile manually, use the following command: `g++ main.cpp environment.cpp game.cpp -o COBRA++ -lncurses
+3. (Optional) If you prefer to compile manually, use the following command: `g++ main.cpp environment.cpp game.cpp board.cpp -o COBRA++ -lncurses

 # Features Implemented 🚀
 Here’s what makes **COBRA++** special: